MatthieuStigler/Misc/spatial/check_overlap/README.md

   faster...
   - @param `inter_make_valid` whether to repair potentially invalid values
   - @param `sf2` NULL. to compare two groups of polygons
-  - @returns a tibble where each row represents an overlapping A-B dyad,  and columns indicate the id of the dyad, the area of each polygon, their interscetion and  percentage of overlap
+  - @returns a tibble where each row represents an overlapping A-B dyad,  and columns indicate the id of the dyad, the area of each polygon, their intersection and  percentage of overlap
 - `ovr_add_group()`:
-  - @param df_inter the output from `ovr_get_overlap_pairs`
+  - @param `df_inter` the output from `ovr_get_overlap_pairs()`

 ## demo